VIRTUAL-Understanding, Managing, and Treating Suicidal Behavior

 Finally, the workshop will conclude with a focus on what it takes for caregivers to “sit with misery,” and the self-care required to do so.

-• To understand Joiner and Klonsky’s theories of suicide
+- To understand Joiner and Klonsky’s most current theories of suicide

-Barent Walsh, Ph.D.
 Barent Walsh, Ph.D. has written extensively and presented internationally on the topic of self-destructive behavior.
 He is the author of three books on non-suicidal self-injury, including Treating Self-Injury: A Practical Guide 2nd edition, Guilford Press, (2014).
 This volume has been translated into Japanese, Korean, Dutch and Polish.
+His most recent publication is, “Understanding and Treating Atypical Severe Non-Suicidal Self-Injury,” (2024) in the “Oxford University Press Handbook of Nonsuicidal Self-Injury.”

-Dr. Walsh is Executive Director Emeritus and Senior Clinical Consultant at Open Sky Community Services, a human service agency headquartered in Worcester, MA.
-Dr. Walsh is also a Lecturer on Psychiatry, Harvard Medical School at Cambridge Health Alliance, Cambridge, MA.
+Dr. Walsh is Executive Director Emeritus and Senior Clinical Consultant at Open Sky Community Services, a human service agency headquartered in Worcester, Massachusetts.
+Dr. Walsh also was formerly a Lecturer on Psychiatry, Harvard Medical School at Cambridge Health Alliance, Cambridge, MA.

 Dr. Walsh received the following recognition in 2021: